On subvarieties of singular quotients of bounded domains

 \subsection{Outline of the proof}

 $\mbox{}$

 Let us briefly describe the idea of the proof of Theorem~\ref{thm1}.
-Suppose that $\overline{X}$ is a compact K\"ahler manifold, and that $X = \overline{X} \setminus D$ is a Zariski open subset uniformized by a manifold $\Omega$ which is \emph{weakly Bergman}, \textsl{i.e.} on which the Bergman metric is defined at a generic point.
+Suppose that $\overline{X}$ is a compact K\"ahler manifold, and that $X = \overline{X} \setminus D$ is a Zariski open subset admitting an étale cover biholomorphic to a manifold $\Omega$ which is \emph{weakly Bergman}, \textsl{i.e.} on which the Bergman metric is defined at a generic point.
 We wish to find a $\mathbb Q$-divisor $\Delta_{\overline{X}}$ supported on $D$, such that $K_{\overline{X}} + \Delta_{\overline{X}}$ is big.
 The main idea is similar to the metric techniques employed in \cite{crt17}: we first construct a smooth metric $g$ on $K_{X}$ with positive definite curvature.
 Then, we control the divergence of the metric $g$ on the boundary $D$, to show it extends as a singular metric with positive curvature on $K_{\overline{X}} + \Delta_{\overline{X}}$, for some suitable $\mathbb Q$-divisor $\Delta_{\overline{X}}$ supported on $D$.
 The conclusion then comes from a criterion of bigness due to Boucksom \cite{bou02}.

 In this situation, the metric $g$ will come directly from the Bergman kernel on $\Omega$, which descends to $X$ to define a positively curved, singular metric $g$ on $K_{X}$, with positive definite curvature at a generic point.